China warns Trump: Good luck bringing jobs back to America

 Experts who have followed U.S.-China relations for years call this mostly a PR stunt.
 Media in China is heavily controlled and influenced by the government.

-"They wouldn't have written the article unless they were concerned" about Trump, says lawyer Gordon Chang, who is the author of "The Coming Collapse of China.
+"They wouldn't have written the article unless they were concerned" about Trump, says lawyer Gordon Chang, who is the author of "The Coming Collapse of China."
 "This is article trying to say things are going to be OK" for Chinese workers.

 Trump repeatedly promised to bring jobs back to the U.S. from China and Mexico during his campaign.
 His plan for his first 100 days in office calls for labeling China a "currency manipulator."